 A single question was asked during the survey to rate the maintenance of roadside drainage.
-It may be seen from Figure 17 that the average statewide perception of roadway shoulders was 3.4, while the desired rating would be 4.45, indicating the current level of maintenance is somewhat lower that is desired.
+It may be seen from Figure 17 that the average statewide perception of roadway shoulders was 3.4, while the desired rating would be 4.45, indicating the current level of maintenance is somewhat lower than is desired.

-Figure 18 illustrates the distribution of the statewide responses, it may be seen from this figure that 50% of the respondents rated the existing level of maintenance for drainage a "4" or "Excellent", while the desired level of maintenance of "4" or "Excellent" was 88%.
-It is also interesting to note that the rating for spending priority for shoulders is 82% of the respondents indicated that spending should be in highest two categories.
+Figure 18 illustrates the distribution of the statewide responses.
+It may be seen from this figure that 50 percent of the respondents rated the existing level of maintenance for drainage a "4" or "5" (Excellent), while the desired level of maintenance of "4" or "5" (Excellent) was 88 percent.
+It is also interesting to note that the rating for spending priority for shoulders is 82 percent of the respondents indicating that spending should be in the highest two categories.